zarf-dev/zarf/examples/composable-packages/README.md

 :::note

 The import `path` or `url` must be statically defined at create time.
-You cannot use [package templates](../variables/README.md#create-time-package-configuration-templates) in them.
+You cannot use [package templates](../variables/README.md#create-time-package-configuration-templates) within them.

 :::